seandiggity/calendar/README.md

 _TODO: Add config options for vertical or horizontal, display choice, and register URLs._

+_TODO: Create a Drupal module.
+In the meantime, the HTML can be used on a Drupal page in "PHP code" format, with JavaScript provided by the "JS Injector" Drupal module._

 ## CSS
 Edit the stylesheets `css/vertical.css` or `css/horizontal.css` to change the vertical or horizontal styles, respectively.